natereid72/armory/agent.md

 * If Agent is not running in the target cluster, the target cluster's `kubeconfigFile` is loaded from a K8s secret in the remote cluster.

-## Step 1: Agent plugin installation
+## Step 1: Agent Clouddriver plugin installation

 This step is performed in the cluster the Spinnaker service is running in.
 You will add the Agent plugin to Clouddriver and expose it as type `LoadBalancer` on gRPC port `9091`.